tree-sitter-perl/tree-sitter-perl/README.md

 For subtle points in the grammar implementation, PLEASE leave comments.
 The extra bytes spent on the comments in dev will go a long way in the big picture.

+### Supporting Scripts

+We have a perl script which generates the correct ranges for both the C + JS sides of the parser.
+The dependencies are in the `cpanfile` in the root directory.
+Not necessary unless you are working on unicode identifiers.

 ## Using these bindings